KratosMultiphysics/Kratos/docs/pages/Applications/Particle_Mechanics_Application/General/Overview.md

 so the Particle Mechanics application is compiled along with auxiliary linear solvers required.

 ## Examples
-Some use-cases and validation examples are available in the Particle Mechanics section of the [Examples](https://kratosmultiphysics.github.io/Examples/) repository.
+Some use-cases and validation examples are available in the Particle Mechanics section of the [Examples](https://kratosmultiphysics.github.io/Examples/) repository.\
 Also, some unit tests of the main features can be found in the [tests](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication/tests) folder.

-### GiD Interface
+**GiD Interface**

 A GiD user interface for the MPM application is also available.
-It is located in GiD interface repository in [GiD interface repository](https://github.com/KratosMultiphysics/GiDInterface/tree/master/).
+It is located in [GiD interface repository](https://github.com/KratosMultiphysics/GiDInterface/tree/master/).\
 It requires [GiD](https://www.gidhome.com/) - Pre and Post Processing software.

 ## Theory